Site icon Circuit Ideas for You

 here,

-Self discharge, which is usually represented as a percentage per month (e.g., 3% per month for Lithium-ion batteries), is the percentage loss of capacity over a given time period.
+Self discharge which is usually expressed as a percentage per month e.g 3% per month for lithium-ion batteries is the percentage loss of capacity during a specific time period.

-The datasheets from battery manufacturers include this information.
+The datasheets of battery manufacturers often provide this information.

-A battery with a 1000 mAh capacity and a 3% monthly self discharge rate, for instance, would lose 30 mAh (1000 mAh * 3%) of its capacity per month as a result of internal reactions, even while it is not in use.
+For example even when not in use a battery with a 1000 mAh capacity and a 3% monthly self discharge rate would lose 30 mAh (1000 mAh * 3% of its capacity) each month due to internal reactions.

 How to Build: